SydneyResearchTech/SydneyResearchTech.github.io/_infra/k8s.md

 ### Ingress and Load Balancer controller

 Ingress controllers reside at layer 7 of the OSI model and are instrumental in the reliability, performance and security of web based access to services.
-It is industry best practice to ensure that services are not directly accessed via the Internet and that an ingress controller (also known as reverse load balancers and web accelerators) are positioned as an edge device.
+It is industry best practice to ensure that services are not directly accessed via the Internet and that an ingress controller (also known as reverse proxy or web accelerator) are positioned as an edge device.

 Load balancers reside at layer 4 of the OSI model and provide resilience and performance of low level service endpoints.
 Some examples would be file transfer services, instrumentation communications, virtual private network (VPN) endpoints, etc.